genderkit/genderkit/_articles/testosterone.md

 ---

 {% capture warn %}
-Testosterone use can cause serious health problems and where possible should be carried out under the supervision of trained medical staff carrying out regular blood tests.
+Testosterone use can cause serious medical conditions including polycythaemia (too many red blood cells which can increase stroke risk) and liver problems {% cite seal2017 -l 239 %}.
+For these reasons, it is important to only use testosterone under medical supervision with regular blood testing.
 {% endcapture %}
 {% include warning warning=warn %}